-"Wired and Hired: Employment Effects of Subsidized Broadband Internet for Low-Income Americans" (with Daniel Kolliner; revise and resubmit @ American Economic Journal: Economic Policy)
+"Wired and Hired: Employment Effects of Subsidized Broadband Internet for Low-Income Americans" (AEJ: Economic Policy Vol. 13 No. 3, August 2021)

-We present evidence on the relationship between broadband pricing and labor market outcomes for low-income individuals.
-Specifically, we estimate the effects of a Comcast service providing discounted broadband to qualifying low-income families.
-We use a triple differences strategy exploiting geographic variation in Comcast coverage, individual variation in eligibility, and temporal variation pre- and post-launch.
-Program enrollment increases the probability that an eligible low-income individual is employed by 4.4 percentage points (7.8%), driven by greater labor force participation and decreased probability of unemployment.
-Internet use increased substantially where the program was available, narrowing the income-broadband gap by at least 40 percent.
+I present evidence on the relationship between broadband pricing and labor market outcomes for low-income individuals.
+Specifically, I estimate the effects of a Comcast service providing discounted broadband to qualifying low-income families.
+I use a triple differences strategy exploiting geographic variation in Comcast coverage, individual variation in eligibility, and temporal variation pre- and post-launch.
+Local program availability increased employment rates and earnings of eligible individuals, driven by greater labor force participation and decreased probability of unemployment.
+Internet use increased substantially where the program was available.
+(Publication link here)